RenzoMurinaCadierno/React-Fanmade-Hooks/src/hooks/independent/useInputHandlers/readme.md

   - `forceSubmit?` (boolean):

     Input will not submit if any validation rule was not passed (default).
-Setting this value to `true` will force submission regardless validation state.
+Setting this config to `true` will force submission regardless validation state.

 <br />

 ## Return

----

 <br />